ajschumacher/so_tense_very_flow_wow/index.md

 ### Training Diagnostics in TensorBoard

 We may be interested in what's happening during training.
-Say we want to follow what our system is predicting after every training step.
+Say we want to follow what our system is predicting at every training step.
 We could `print` from inside the training loop.

 ```python